laisbsc/webScrappingDaft/README.md

             'how_many_times_views': how_many_times_views
         }
 ```
-And we won't process or filter the data but simply insert the data into our mongoDB
+Data won't be processed or filtered but simply inserted into the mongoDB.
-we will insert into the collection called "properties" inside the daft database using the connection we set up ealier.
+We will insert into the collection called "properties" inside the daft database using the connection we set up ealier.
 We will also return the item as we may add more pipelines that come after the mongoDB such as adding it to a MYSQL data etc..
 not returning the item tells scrapy that you want to discard it and can cause annoying logic bugs.